 South Columbia Creative District, Kennewick

-Located along the Columbia River in downtown Kennewick, this Washington creative district is home to tons of public art, from sculptures to murals.
+Located in Wine Country along the Columbia River in downtown Kennewick, this Washington creative district is home to tons of public art, from sculptures to murals.
 You can’t go wrong with the Creative Arts Festival, where you can shop small from local artists, listen to live music, and shop the woodworking street sale.
 The third Friday of the month also brings pop-up markets, live music, and late-night hours at select local businesses in downtown.
-Visit on a Thursday evening to enjoy the farmers market from June to October.
+Visit the East Benton County History Museum, the historic downtown business core with 140+ businesses, and the waterfront Columbia Gardens with its tasting rooms and boutiques.

 Tenino